trambarhq/relaks-django-todo-example/README.md

     });
 ```

 When the user clicks the button, the form element fires a `submit` event.
-We try to log into the system by calling calling `django.logIn()` with the user-provided credentials:
+We try to log into the system by calling `django.logIn()` with the user-provided credentials:

 ```javascript
 const handleFormSubmit = useCallback(async (evt) => {